 How much: 2 courses £35.00/ 3 courses £43.00

-What: This new opening with Ben Tish at the helm is proving a popular hit with diners and critics alike.
-Inspired by the cuisine of Sicily the Christmas Party menu at Norma includes arancini with burrata, truffle and Parmesan sauce; cannelloni with ricotta, lemon, swiss chard and parmesan, and warm saffron poached pear with hot chocolate sauce and hazelnut ice cream.
+What: Since opening last year, this fashionable Italian with Ben Tish at the helm has proved a popular hit with diners and critics alike.
+Inspired by the cuisine of Sicily, last year's Christmas Party menu at Norma included arancini with burrata, truffle and Parmesan sauce; cannelloni with ricotta, lemon, swiss chard and parmesan, and warm saffron poached pear with hot chocolate sauce and hazelnut ice cream.
 We're hoping for something similar for 2020.

 Where: 8 Charlotte Street, W1T 2LS